 REVIEW DATE: 27 Jun 2007

-Added bonuses are what the Avensis TR models are all about.
-Toyota offer up a choice of three engines in this particular line-up.
-The 129bhp 1.8-litre VVT-i unit manages 0-60mph in 10.3s and a 124mph top speed but the diesels are better if you can afford them.
+Toyota offer up a choice of three engines with the Avensis TR.
+The 129bhp 1.8-litre VVT-i unit turns in modest performance figures (0-60mph in 10.3s and a 124mph top speed) and needs to be revved quite hard to achieve brisk progress.
+It is a smooth and quiet powerplant that makes sense if you like to cruise along enjoying the impressive ride and refinement of the Avensis.
+The diesels are better if you can afford them.
 The 130bhp 2.0-litre D4-D (0-60mph in 10.6s and 124mph top speed) is slower than the petrol but its performance is more accessible, the powerful torque giving punchy responses low down in the rev range.
 The range-topper is the 150bhp 2.2-litre D-4D (9.3s 0-60mph and 130mph top speed) and this unit is stronger still with real urge for overtaking.

 What really sells this car is its inherent quality.
 The doors thunk shut like a Lexus and it was to their luxury division that Toyota looked to imbue the Avensis interior with a genuinely upmarket feel.
 It seems to have worked.
 Soft touch plastics, neat metallic finishes and a huge cabin make the Avensis feel a class up.
 Factor in the lofty equipment levels of the TR models and the upmarket impression is magnified.